 The item "New boats" refers to boats not covered by orders, whose production had been completed at the closing date of the reporting period.
-The carrying amount of finished boats not covered by orders was adjusted by means of an allowance for write-downs of €230 thousand in order to bring it down to the lower of the cost or estimated realisable value.

-The carrying amount of the used boats was adjusted by means of an allowance for write-downs of €1,262 thousand, in order to bring the purchase cost down to its estimated realisable value.
+The carrying amount of the used boats was adjusted by means of an allowance for write-downs of €4,995 thousand, in order to bring the purchase cost down to its estimated realisable value.